2019 Teacher Fellows

 Fred Hingst

 Fred teaches AP Biology, Biology, Zoology and Earth science at DeWitt High School in Michigan.
-Prior to joining Evolution Education, Fred studied the evolution of E. coli bacteria through a National Science Foundation Research Experience for Teachers project in Richard Lenski’s lab at Michigan State University.
-Fred and his students are now conducting a study to identify the cues that cause typically asexual duckweed plants to flower and have sex!
+Prior to joining Evolution Education, Fred studied the evolution of E. coli bacteria through a National Science Foundation Research Experience for Teachers (RET) project.
+Fred and his students designed studies to identify the cues that cause asexual duckweed plants to flower and have sex! |

 Adam Rotche

 Adam teaches AP Environmental Science and Chemistry at Blacksburg High School in southwestern Virginia.
 In 2016, Adam helped us sample anoles from island populations in Florida.
-In collaboration with Fred Hingst, Adam and his students are now focusing on duckweed.
-However, they are taking a slightly different angle by exploring the ability of these plants to remediate polluted water sources by accumulating heavy metals and contaminants.
+Adam and his students explored the ability of duckweed plants to remediate polluted water sources by accumulating heavy metals and contaminants. |

 2015 Teacher Fellows